 Divide your total point score by the number of subjects you are taking.

-What are BTEC certificate and subsidiary diplomas?
+What are BTEC Certificates and Extended Certificates?